 This SUB - SIN trip, despite being only 2 hours long, had shown that even US$75 one way could go a quite long way.
 Short queues?
 Ticked.
-Brand new aircraft?
+Newer aircraft?
 Ticked.
-A good breakfast and sufficient entertainment?
+An acceptable breakfast and sufficient entertainment?
 Ticked.
 Hospitable service?
 Ticked.
 The quiet T3 at Changi?
 Ticked.
-Even the food offered was better than the meal I got on the return flight, and the fleet a better one as well.

-Needless to say, though, even Juanda T2 airport with the highest passenger service charge in Indonesia at US$15 for international flights (included in ticket price) failed to provide enough service for passengers arriving early.
-Also, it would be much better to load the Wall Street Journal Asia and wines from Surabaya, if the logistic allows.
-In terms of entertainment, the ability to use it from gate to gate will be much appreciated as well since it was disabled on final descent and landing.
+On the other hand, Juanda T2 airport with among the highest passenger service charge in Indonesia at US$15 for international flights (included in ticket price) failed to provide enough service for passengers arriving early.
+Also, it would be better to load the Wall Street Journal Asia and wines from Surabaya SUB when the logistic allows as the flight would otherwise provide a somehow limited service.
+In terms of entertainment, the ability to use it from gate to gate will be appreciated as well since typical on Garuda's flights it was disabled on final descent and landing.